BuKaixiu/BuKaixiu.github.io/README.md

 # BU - KaiXiu

-[BU KaiXiu](https://github.com/BuKaixiu/bukaixiu.github.io) is a theme for [BU KaiXiu](http://jekyllrb.com).
+This is a theme for [JEkll](http://jekyllrb.com).
 It is a port of my Ghost theme [vno](https://github.com/onevcat/vno), which is originally developed from [Dale Anthony's Uno](https://github.com/daleanthony/uno).

 ## Live Demo